abeer-khan/Reddit-Gender-Movements/README.md

 I have the matrix calculated as per 2.2.
 It's too large to upload.
 Email me and I'll share a copy.

-# D. Why did I choose NMF as the topic modeling algorithm of choice?
+## FAQ: Why did I choose NMF as the topic modeling algorithm of choice?
 Short Answer: It produced topics that seemed coherent to us.

 Long Answer: